Phones · Resale guide

 Essential Checks

-- Check IMEI (*#06#) and verify it matches the IMEI in Settings > About > IMEI, and ideally the original box.
-Mismatches mean the motherboard might have been replaced.
+- Check IMEI (*#06#) and verify it matches the IMEI shown in Settings > About phone > IMEI, and ideally, the original box.
+Mismatches could indicate a motherboard replacement.

-- Test All Buttons — power, volume up/down.
-Ensure they are clicky and responsive, not mushy or stuck.
+- Test All Physical Buttons — power, volume up/down.
+Ensure they have a tactile click and respond consistently.

-- Test Both Speakers, Earpiece, and Microphone by making a quick call and playing some music/videos.
+- Test Both Speakers, Earpiece, and Microphone by making a call, playing music, and recording a voice note.

-- Test Front and Back Cameras — take photos and videos, check for dust spots, focus issues, and OIS stability.
+- Test Front and Back Cameras: Take photos and videos.
+Check for dust spots, focus issues, and ensure all lenses (if applicable) work.

-- Verify Fingerprint Sensor works quickly and consistently on the first try.
+- Verify Face Unlock / Fingerprint Sensor works reliably on the first try.
+Set up your own face/fingerprint during the check.

-- Check for Screen Burn-in: Open a pure white image at full brightness and look for any ghosting or persistent shadows from previous UI elements.
+- Check for Screen Burn-in: Open a pure white image at full brightness and look for any faint shadows or ghosting from static elements.

-- Check for Activation Lock / Google FRP: ALWAYS factory reset the phone in front of the seller and ensure you can set it up as a new device without any previous account logins.
+- Check Activation Lock / Google FRP: The most critical step.
+Ask the seller to factory reset the device in front of you and then attempt to set it up as a new device.
+If it asks for the previous owner’s Google account, do NOT buy it.

-- Check for Water Damage: Remove the SIM tray and look inside the slot with a flashlight.
-A small white/silver sticker (Liquid Contact Indicator) should be visible.
-If it’s pink or red, the phone has had significant water contact.
+- Check for Water Damage: Remove the SIM tray and shine a flashlight into the slot.
+Look for a small white sticker (Liquid Contact Indicator).
+If it’s pink or red, the phone has had water contact.

 |---|---|